SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Other Results

-Figure~\ref{invmgmtenv_1} presents the mean episode-level constraint violations per epoch for the InvMgmtEnv, which includes bounds constraints on \emph{reordering quantities}, \emph{on-hand inventory}, \emph{pipeline inventory}, \emph{backlog}, and \emph{sales}.
-Projection-based methods—\textbf{CPO}, \textbf{OnCRPO}, and \textbf{TRPOLag}—rapidly minimize violations of the reordering quantity bounds, establishing robust and sustained compliance throughout training. \textbf{P3O} follows a similar trend but requires additional epochs to recover from early spikes.
-All algorithms achieve near-zero violations for the on-hand inventory, pipeline inventory, sales, and backlog bounds constraints.
+InvMgmtEnv includes bounds constraints on reordering quantities, on-hand inventory, pipeline inventory, backlog, and sales.
+The on-policy convex optimization method CPO and primal method OnCRPO, along with the on-policy primal-dual method TRPOLag, reduce violations rapidly and sustain low levels; the on-policy penalty function method P3O follows a similar path but needs a few extra epochs to recover from early spikes.
+The off-policy primal-dual methods DDPGLag and SACLag, the off-policy PID-based methods SACPID, and the on-policy convex optimization method FOCOPS also trend downward over training and exhibit zero to near-zero violations.
+All methods achieve near-zero violations for the on-hand inventory, pipeline inventory, sales, and backlog bounds constraints.